 Can you elaborate a little more on what you mean by “make friends”?
 Do you see room for improvement?

 JH: I’ll start by sharing what is going on in Missouri.
 Kevin Keith, Secretary of MoDOT, has been leading bike rides because he believes the bicycling constituency is important.
-There are some advocacy groups that think that they can make progress by beating up on states, demonizing states, but that will get you absolutely nowhere.
+There are some advocacy groups that think that they can make progress by beating up on state DOTs, but that will get you absolutely nowhere.
 Finding ways to collaborate and cooperate is the way to go.